-A sneak preview from Precious & Grace, the next instalment in The No.1 Ladies’ Detective Agency series
+A Friend is Like a Hill is a sneak preview from Precious & Grace, the next instalment in The No.1 Ladies’ Detective Agency series

 Driving to the office in her battered white van, down the Tlokweng Road, past the stand of whispering gum trees, Mma Ramotswe, founder and owner of the No. 1 Ladies’ Detective Agency, allowed her mind to wander.
 It was easy for your thoughts to drift when you were doing something you did every day—such as driving down the Tlokweng Road, or spooning tea into the teapot while you waited for the kettle to boil, or standing in your garden looking up at the wide sky of Botswana.
 These were all activities that did not require total and undivided concentration, although her husband, that great garagiste, Mr J. L. B. Matekoni, stressed that driving demanded your whole attention.
 Mma Ramotswe, though, felt it was perfectly possible to drive carefully and yet at the same time let the mind wander.
 There was not a driver in the country, she imagined, who did not think of other things while driving—unless of course there were, somewhere or other, people who had nothing at all to think about.